 Several days later: “A striped snake coiled and attempted to strike me when clearing up golden rod cane in south meadow.”

 During May a group of High School botany teachers lunched in the Garden office.
 She had only retired 5 years previously and many of her former colleagues were still teaching.

-Several of her particular observations of Garden events were noted in a May 1916 letter to the Gray Memorial Botanical Chapter, Agassiz Association, Division D. This installment is quite humorous:
+Several of her particular observations of Garden events were noted in a May 1916 submission to the circular of the Gray Memorial Botanical Chapter, Division D, Agassiz Association.(1) This installment is quite humorous: